arthurweinmann/puppeteer-server/README.md

 # Warning

-This is probably not safe if you expose this server on the internet, directly to users.
-It is intended to be behind a trusted proxy.
+This server is probably not safe to expose directly to users on the web.
+It should be behind a trusted web server implemented in another programming language, and only accessible from the machine it is running on or from a VPN.

 # How to use

 Build the binary yourself by following [.github/workflows/release.yml](.github/workflows/release.yml) locally or by forking this repository.
 You can also download the binary file already compiled in the release section of this repository.

-Run it, give it the address and port it will listen, and also the maximum number of headless chrome to start:
+Run it, give it the address and port it will listen to, and also the maximum number of headless chrome to start:
 `./puppeteerserver --listenon 127.0.0.1 --port 8085 --maxbrowsers 3`

 Finally, access your new and shiny constantly ready pool of puppeteers: